tesseract-robotics/tesseract_ignition/README.md

     * The `--build-ssh` allows access to your local ssh keys for pulling resources from our internal gitlab server.
     * The `--enable-experimental-package-repositories` because we are using version 4.0 which has not been released.
 * Test Snap
-  * `snap install --dangerous --classic tesseract-ignition_X.X_amd64.snap`
+  * `sudo snap install --dangerous --classic tesseract-ignition_X.X_amd64.snap`
+  * `sudo snap connect tesseract-ignition:opt-ros`
-  * tesseract.tesseract-setup-wizard
+  * `tesseract.tesseract-setup-wizard`
 * Use with ROS workspace
   * source workspace
+  * tesseract-ignition.tesseract-setup-wizard
+  * Note: If you want to include another package not in your path you can leverages the environment variable TSW_RESOURCE_PATH to do this shown below.
-  * TSW_RESOURCE_PATH=$ROS_PACKAGE_PATH tesseract-ignition.tesseract-setup-wizard
+    * TSW_RESOURCE_PATH=/home/user/workspace/src/package tesseract-ignition.tesseract-setup-wizard
-  * Note: This is required because the snap package needs to know where to find ros packages on the host machine.
-It leverages TSW_RESOURCE_PATH to do this.
 * Upload to Snap Store
   * snapcraft login
   * snapcraft upload tesseract-ignition_X.X_amd64.snap --release [stable | candidate | beta | edge]